 We tour Berlin with our story installation.
 We find ourselves at flea markets, festivals, cafés, cinemas, bookshops, and theatres around the city.
 Everyone who shares a story there gets a little "thank you" like chocolate, coffee or a reduced ticket.

 >> find the dates and locations of our story installations here

 We also run special events: FOODBACK, SWEETBACK, ARTBACK, MUSICBACK, and SONGBACK, where selected stories are translated into specific food, art objects, melodies, and songs.

-We aspire to promote oral storytelling and collect undocumented tales, anecdotes that otherwise would be lost.
-Our mission is to help value stories in society by promoting the practise of sharing them and the culture of listening to them.
+We aspire to promote oral storytelling and collect undocumented tales, and anecdotes that otherwise would be lost.
+Our mission is to help value stories in society by promoting the practice of sharing them and the culture of listening to them.